Olisun/Friend-Finder/README.md

 ## Problems That I Overcame:

 One problem was getting the user data from the survey into the friends db.
 I overcame this by using request.body after going through npm body-parser's docs.

+I also experienced many bugs with regareds to the code for comparing the user scores with the scores of the fixed data in friends.
+Initially, my code was trying to compare the user scores array against the entire array of fixed data as opposed to each of the fixed data scores arrays.
+I solved this by implement a nested for-loop.
+The details are below in code snippets.

 ## Problems Still Facing: